Bioconductor/coursehelper/README.md

     4. Tag Instance.
 Select a Name and Value for the instance.
        Generally a good practice to also include the date: YearMonthDayTime.
        If utilizing similar naming to previous AMI, it acts as an internal time stamp.
     5. Security.
-Under `Assign a security group:` choose `Select an existing security group` Especially when setting up for a course or workshop, Select the following items:
-	 1. name: `http/s-open` (rstudio requires port 80 to be open
+       Under `Assign a security group:` choose `Select an existing security group` When setting up for a course or workshop, Select the 'courses' security group.
+This dedicated group was created to enable on-the-fly changes that would propagate to all instances during a conference or course without affecting other EC2 core instances.

-	 2. name: `ssh-open`
+       The 'courses' security group opens port 80 for RStudio and port 22 for SSH access.
+Other ports may be open such as 443 (currently not used) or ports for serving another web-based application such as Jupyter notebooks.

     6. Review and Launch.
        Generally, launch with existing key pair.
        You should have access to the private key associated with the public key pair selected.